The Lowcountry Open

 Offshore Aggregate Weight Winner for Entry Fees and TWT buy-ins: The following rule applies equally to both boat registration payouts and General’s Bonus TWT buy-in payouts.
 In order to win the published payout as “Division Aggregate Winner” in the Offshore Division, 1) no boat shall weigh more than 1 fish of the same species at the weigh-station, and 2) no boat shall weigh more than 3 fish (per division) at the weigh-station within boat entry contest, only exception being 1 extra division species by youth, or if entered into the bonus TWTs.
 You may not weigh any species at the weigh-station to determine the heaviest entry.
 3) The boat with the heaviest aggregate (combined or singular) weight of 3 maximum species, per offshore division will be declared the Division Winner of The Lowcountry Open.
 General’s Bonus winners are the Top 5 agg weights per boat, split according to published payouts.
 Any boat winning the Aggregate Winner may also win the heaviest Species Winner for their registered boat-entry.
 All winning teams are subject to polygraph testing.

 Swordfish Rodeo Winner for Entry Fees and TWT buy-ins: The following rule applies equally to both boat registration payouts and TWT buy-in payouts.
 In order to win the published payout as Swordfish Rodeo Winner, 1) no boat shall weigh more than 1 swordfish measuring 50” or greater of fork length at the weigh-station, 2) Gunny’s Bonus is won by the top 3 boats with the heaviest swordfish, and 3) any boat entering the Release points TWT will score 100 points per leadered release, and the most points winner will split a payout of 70%(boat)/30% (veterans charities).
 You must complete your release affidavit and return by close of weigh-station.
+Boats fishing overnight MUST declare by 4PM on Friday 6/28 by phone, text or email, and may not depart from ports of call marina by 6PM.
 All winning teams are subject to polygraph testing.

 Species Winner Offshore/Nearshore for Entry Fees and TWT Buy-ins: This is a Big Fish tournament format applied equally to both boat registration payouts and TWT buy-in payouts.
 In order to win the published payout as “Species Winner” (e.g. Dolphin Winner, King Mackerel Winner, etc.) for either Offshore or Nearshore divisional species, you must weigh the top 3/5 heaviest fish to be the winner.
 There are only 3 species per division eligible for species winner payout.
 The heaviest winning species may be as follows: (1) winner per Dolphin, (1) per Wahoo and (1) per Tuna; (3) winners per king mackerel in boat entry, (5) kingfish winners per Master Chief’s Bonus, (1) per Spanish mackerel and (1) per Amberjack.
 Any boat winning the Species Winner may also win the Division Aggregate Winner for their registered division.
 All winning teams are subject to polygraph testing.